-The central pane is where you can visualize your NoSQL database model and collection schema.
-The central pane adapts to the selected top and bottom tabs, for example:
+The central pane is where you can visualize your data model and the schema for each individual entity.
+The central pane adapts to the selected top and bottom tabs:

 You may control the the zoom level range of the sketchy rendition via a parameter in Tools > Options > General.